rebbdif/use-cases/Pave-ios/README.md

 For the implementation of network requests to API, see **NetworkService**.

 You can see dashboard implementation in **Dashboard** folder.

-Everything you need for building a chart is in **Charts** folder.
-GraphCell is a container that contains **ChartViewController** that works with the chart.
+Everything you need for building a chart is in **Charts** folder. **GraphCell** is a container that contains **ChartViewController** that works with the chart.
+To set values to ChartViewController, map your values to array of `DashboardValue`, and then pass them in `setValues` method.

 Money amounts are represented by **Money Amount** class, that contains amount in a currency.
 Note, that if you try to sum two amounts in different currency, a **MoneyError** will be thrown.